NooraHealth/branching-strategy/readme.md

 1. Click Add SSH key.
 1. If prompted, confirm your GitHub password.

-Afetr adding your ssh key you can start cloning the repositorie
+Afetr adding your ssh key you can start cloning the Repository

 ![Clone branch](/clone.png)